Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 If this is all the time you have, you will be able to see the large majority of the main attractions in London in 4 days, as long as you put in the effort and don’t mind some long, busy days.

-However, if you can afford to extend your trip for slightly longer, you should consider visiting London for around a week so you can enjoy the city and many of the attractions at a more leisurely pace.
+However, if you can afford to extend your trip for slightly longer, you should consider visiting London for around a week.
+A week gives you more time to enjoy the city and many of the attractions at a more leisurely pace.
 This way you’ll be able to take your time more when visiting the museums, markets and parks, as well as exploring some of the lesser-known areas and attractions around the city.